 - Castle Black, the largest maintained castle, located at the northern end of the kingsroad and held by nearly six hundred Brothers.

 - the Shadow Tower, the westernmost of the occupied castles, garrisoned by two hundred men of the Night's Watch.

 - Eastwatch, port of the Night's Watch with the smallest garrison of the Night's Watch.

 The Wall provides a tremendous tactical advantage to its defenders, enabling a small group to hold off a much larger force.
 Defenders are generally beyond the range of bow shot or catapult and in turn rely on archery, catapult and dropped objects to deter an assault.
 In particular, barrels containing rocks frozen in ice are effective in dispersing a mass charge.

 Attackers must rely on one of two tactics, a direct assault on one of the few well-defended gates, or scaling the Wall in small groups and attacking a gate from the rear.
 The gates have been designed with features such as murder holes and limited access that make them difficult to force.
 In an extreme case, gates can be filled with rock and ice, thus becoming as impervious as any other part of the wall.

-Scaling the Wall involves similar difficulties, as Jon Snow discovered when he feigned allegiance to the wilding cause and joined an infiltration team.
+Scaling the Wall involves similar difficulties.
 A team of determined climbers can reach the top, but only if undetected by defenders, who can easily knock them off with dropped objects or archery.
-The Wall is thought to "defend itself", disgorging sheets of its own ice as it did to Jarl on his ascent.
+The Wall is thought to "defend itself", disgorging sheets of its own ice.

 According to legend, the Wall is vulnerable to the Horn of Joramun.